 Years in the field

 The insights he gained during the dialogue training helped Hugo recognize that he had intuitively worked in a similar fashion when he assisted farmers on four continents to implement sustainable farming practices.
 Despite his lack of formal training in agriculture (or maybe because of it), Hugo never gave instructions as a specialist.
 Instead, he always attempted to work closely with the people in their specific environment.
-By asking many questions to understand their existing growing practices, he facilitated a process by which the growers were able to come up with solutions that worked for them.
+By asking many questions to understand their existing growing practices, he facilitated a process that enabled growers to find their own solutions that were appropriate in their specific circumstances

 I could have just written “About me”, but that would not have been fair to all the people whom I have met during my lifetime and who have influenced me.
 To start with there is my family and the generations before us.
 And the privilege of having grown up in West Germany.
 I am also grateful to the many inspiring schoolteachers and college professors in my life (and as I get older, to the not so-inspiring teachers as well).
 And then there are all the other people I have met over the years—some friends, some foes.
 Or just the occasional stranger.
 They all taught me a lesson.
-And then there are all the dead people, aka books; I have been continually inspired by reading.
+And then there are all the dead people, aka books; I continue to find inspiration when reading.

 And I hope that you are inspired, too, as you find out “Who we are”.